Foreign tax credits (FTCs)

 Innovation income deduction (IID)

-In contrast to the (old) PID regime, the qualifying patent/innovation income is calculated on a net basis.
-The percentage of this deduction is raised from 80% under the (old) PID regime to 85% under the new IID regime, resulting in an effective tax rate of 5.1% (or 4.44% as of tax year 2019) over the life time of the intellectual property (IP).
-The new regime entered into force on 1 July 2016.
+The qualifying patent/innovation income is calculated on a net basis.
+The percentage of this deduction is raised from 80% under the (old) PID regime to 85% under the IID regime, resulting in an effective tax rate of 3.75% as of tax year 2021 over the lifetime of the intellectual property (IP).

 Qualifying intellectual property (IP)